possibilities/tmux-composer-cli/events.md

 ##### Window Creation Events

-Windows are created dynamically based on the project's package.json scripts:
+Windows are created dynamically based on the project's package.json scripts and configuration:

+- **`agent`** - Created first if `commands.run-agent` is configured (runs the specified command)
 - **`server`** - Created only if a `dev` script exists in package.json
 - **Dynamic windows** - Created for any script ending with `:watch` (e.g., `lint:watch` creates a `lint` window, `foo:watch` creates a `foo` window)
 - **`control`** - Always created as the last window for monitoring